What the experts say

 The most common type of gift annuity.
 In exchange for your donation of $25,000 or more, City of Hope will make annual fixed payments to you for as long as you live, starting when your gift annuity contract is signed.

-If Helen, age 82, establishes a $50,000 charitable gift annuity with City of Hope, her payment rate will be 7.2%*.
-She will receive an annual income of $3,600 — for the rest of her life!
-Compare that to the income on a CD earning 1%.
+If Helen, age 63, establishes a $75,000 charitable gift annuity with City of Hope, her payment rate will be 5.2%*. she will receive an annual income of $3,900 – for the rest of her life!
+Compare that to the income on a CD earning less than 1%.
 In addition, Helen may be eligible for a substantial income tax charitable deduction.

 A Gift Annuity Funded with Appreciated Securities